 - Get involved with a Working Group.

-NORA currently has four established working groups: Site Selection, Biosecurity, Monitoring and Production.
+NORA currently has six established working groups: Site Selection, Biosecurity, Monitoring, Outreach, Historical Ecology and Production.
 If you are interested in contributing to any working groups, please get in touch with the Secretariat.
 The Working Groups will themselves identify projects of mutual interest, which benefit from multiple partners and a pan-European approach.
 The NORA Secretariat is on hand to support the progress and productivity of NORA Working Groups.
 If you have an idea for a communal project or a working group theme which you believe the NORA community could contribute to and benefit from, please do not hesitate to contact the Secretariat.